sudeep4ty/Data-Analytics/README.md

 - **Clustering_Analysis:** Contains all deliverables related to clustering analysis, including the optimal number of clusters, trained K-Means model, and visualizations with labels.

-## Video Demonstration
-A video demonstration has been created to walk through the key aspects of the project, including:

-- The preprocessed dataset
-- Training and testing sets
-- Scaling techniques applied
-- Determination of the optimal number of clusters
-- Training of the K-Means clustering model
-- Visualization and interpretation of clusters

-The video is approximately 10 to 15 minutes long and provides detailed explanations and insights.
-The video file is included in this repository.

-## Submission Instructions
-To submit this project:

-1. **GitHub/GitLab Repository:**
-   - Ensure the repository is set to public or accessible to the project instructor.
-   - Submit the link to the repository.

-2. **Video Demonstration:**
-   - Upload the video demonstration file or include a link to it in the repository.

 ## Project Timeline
 - **Assignment:** S2W8A2 - Stage 2 Deliverables